-To perform an unattended installation, you need to specify the installation mode as unattended by using the mode command line option.
-Using this mode, you specify the installation parameters, such as the installation directory, and user, password, and network options, by using additional command-line options.
-Alternatively, it is usually more convenient to save your options in a text file and invoke the installer using the optionfile option.
-This is a more reusable and less error-prone solution.
+To perform an unattended installation, specify the installation mode as unattended by using the mode command line option.
+In this mode, you specify all the installation parameters, such as the installation directory, and user, password, and network options, through command-line options.
+For convenient scripting, you can save these options in a text file and run the installer using the optionfile option.

-Before performing an unattended installation, it is recommended that you install MySQL Enterprise Monitor interactively at least once.
-Failing this, as a minimum, read the regular installation instructions since some tasks still remain after an unattended installation; you must configure the MySQL Enterprise settings, import the advisors, and start up all the services/daemons.
+Before performing an unattended installation, familiarize yourself with the options by doing at least one interactive MySQL Enterprise Monitor install.
+Read the regular installation instructions, since some tasks still remain after an unattended installation: you must configure the MySQL Enterprise settings, import the advisors, and start up all the services/daemons.